-When you have imported the ham groups CSV file, you can select your desired groups from it, and then tick '☑' in the '□' box next to serial number.
-After all the required groups have been selected, press the 'Copy' button to copy the Groups name and Groups ID of the selected ones to the "Contacts" list which can convenient for you to call an associated group on a specified channel for communication.
-Once copy successes, 'Has copied to Contacts list successfully' will pop up.
+When you have imported the ham groups CSV file, you can select your desired groups from it, and then tick '\( \mathbb{Z}'\) in the '\( \mathbb{L}'\) box next to serial number.
+After all the required groups have been selected, press the 'Copy' button to copy the Groups name and Groups ID of the selected ones to the 'Contact list' which is convenient for you to call an associated group on a specified channel for communication.
+Once copy has completed, 'Has copied to Contacts list successfully' will pop up.
 Then, you can check the 'Contact list'.
-If necessary, you can modify, create, edit, add, delete groups in the 'Contact list'.
-The 'Contact list' capacity can be up to 2000 private contacts, including name, number and call attributes.
+If necessary, you can modify, create, edit, add, delete contacts and groups within the 'Contact list'.
+The 'Contact list' capacity can be up to 2000 private contacts, including Contact name, Contact ID and Call Type.